intel/dffml/_sources/plugins/service/http/api.rst.txt

 API
 ===

-An example of using the API from JavaScript can be found in `examples/web/api.js <https://github.com/intel/dffml/blob/master/service/http/examples/web/api.js>`_.
+An example of using the API from JavaScript can be found :doc:`here <javascript>`.

 .. contents:: REST-like HTTP API